Proven-Paradox/shaper-system/Handbook.md

 * The party includes an elf, the target is an orc, and there is still long standing, mutual dislike between elves and orcs since a war between them two decades ago.
 “History”
 * The target is secretly after revenge against someone in the party.
 “Enmity”

-#### Packmule
-Increase your Endure modifier by 1.
-In addition, you can carry heavy loads easily.
-You have Boon 4 when called to make an Athletics or Endure check for picking up heavy things or carrying large loads.

 #### Pretty Penny
 Prerequisites: [Chump Change](#chump-change), at least +10 in at least one of the listed skills.
 Increase any two of the following by one: Construct, Craft, Deception, Diplomacy, Intimidation, Medicine, Performance, Sabotage, Stealth, Streetwise, or Tech.
 In addition, you can generally ignore medium cost purchases with no difficulty, and an occasional significant purchase as well.
 On anything below an approximate equivalent to US$200, the cost can be completely ignored.
 In addition, you receive the approximate equivalent to $1000 in extra expendable money per month of inactivity.
 This can represent plying a trade at signficant levels of skill, working with a skill at high demand or wit extreme competence, running a particularly lucrative con, or some similar activities during downtime.

-#### Rhetorical Trap
-Increase your Empathy modifier by 1.
-In addition, when you successfully note that someone is lying but cannot think of a way to reveal said falsehood, you can make a Mind check.
-Roll two ten sided dice and add your Mind.
-If the result is 15 or higher, the Arbiter should suggest a way to reveal that lie.
-Examples include ways to force the liar to contradict themselves or reminding the player of damning evidence.
-This is not always possible, in which case the Arbiter should say as much.

-#### Sharp Senses
-Increase your Awareness modifier by 1.
-You are also able to rely on senses other than sight to locate opponents, improving your odds for striking hidden foes.
-When attacking an Obscured target with a single target attack, you can roll two ten sided dice and take the higher result instead of just rolling one.

-#### Superior Stealth
-Increase your Stealth modifier by 1.
-You have a natural eye for hiding spots that helps you conceal yourself and others when you stay still.
-When helping allies hide, you do so with Boon 2.
-//Scaling on Boon?

 #### Well Connected
 Increase your Diplomacy modifier by 1.